DX Studio Dance Competitions - General Info

 Lisa Saline, DX President, knows how long the days can be.
 As a former teacher herself who once brought dancers to competitions, she understands the stress and energy it takes to get through an event.
 With that in mind, DX goes the extra mile to take care of ALL the teachers.

-A teacher lounge is provided at all events.
+A teacher getaway room is set-up at all events.
+Snacks/food provided when allowed.

 Program books are handed out to all registered staff.